abilandz/PH8124/Lecture_7/Lecture_7.md

 kill -kill 9485
 ```

 From the table above, we see there are 64 different signals we can send to the running process.
 Note, however, that some signals are typically used only by the operating system to tell the process that something went wrong (e.g. division by zero was encountered).
-As another remark, we indicate that it is somewhat more portable to use a signal by its name instead of by its number across different platforms — it is unlikely that the name of the signal, like `KILL`, will be interpreted in any other way, however, number `9` can be.
+As another remark, we indicate that it is somewhat more portable to use a signal by its name instead of by its number across different platforms &mdash; it is unlikely that the name of the signal, like `KILL`, will be interpreted in any other way, however, number `9` can be.

 After we have illustrated the simple use case of **Bash** built-in command **kill**, let us now elaborate on it in more detail.
 The command **kill** is used to send signals to the already running job, or to any new job.
 If used without arguments, it will send the default signal to the running process.
 That default signal is `TERM` ('terminate', number `15`), which usually has the same effect as the signal `INT` ('interrupt', number `2`).
 Whenever we execute the following command in a shell: